-Raja M Koduri, SVP, and GM, Accelerated Computing Systems and Graphics Group at Intel, said that Intel will contribute to the development of blockchain technologies, “with a roadmap of energy-efficient accelerators”.
+Raja M Koduri, SVP, and GM, Accelerated Computing Systems and Graphics Group at Intel, said that Intel would contribute to the development of blockchain technologies “with a roadmap of energy-efficient accelerators”.

 Intel will engage and promote an open and secure blockchain ecosystem and will help advance this technology in a responsible and sustainable way, – he said in a blog post.